Hannah Grier Coome: Death and legacy

-Mother Hannah suffered from sciatica, overwork, and continued complications of her miscarriage for many years, but only retired at age 79.
-The Sisters elected her niece, Dora Grier, to succeed her as Mother Superior.
-Coome was heartbroken by her sister Rose's death in October, 1920, and died herself, surrounded by her sisterhood, on Ash Wednesday, February 9, 1921.
-After a funeral at St. Thomas' Church, where the community usually worshiped, she was buried at St. James Cemetery affiliated with the Cathedral in Toronto.
+Coome experienced sciatica, overwork, and continued complications of her miscarriage for many years, but only retired at age 79.
+The sisters elected her niece, Dora Grier, to succeed her as mother superior.
+Coome was heartbroken by her sister Rose's death in October 1920, and died herself, surrounded by her sisterhood, on Ash Wednesday, February 9, 1921.
+After a funeral at St. Thomas' Church in Toronto where the community usually worshipped, she was buried at St. James Cemetery affiliated with the cathedral in Toronto.
 She rests beside fourteen sisters and novices of the order who knew her, and one infant who died the previous year.

 The order she founded at various times had houses in Ontario, Quebec (mission work at the Church of St. John the Evangelist in Montreal), Nova Scotia, Saskatchewan (Qu'Appelle Diocesan School in Regina), and Alberta (St. John's House for unmarried mothers), as well as continued to maintain relations with similar orders in the United States and England.
 In 1933, it helped establish a rehabilitation hospital in north Toronto, now St. John's Rehab Hospital.
 Twenty years later they moved their motherhouse to Willowdale, Toronto near that hospital.
 Their ministry also offers religious retreats, with current active houses in Toronto, as well as Victoria, British Columbia.